Having a four-year Career Development Action Plan allows you to have a clear vision and structured approach to career planning.

 Seniors: Meet regularly with your career counselor as it takes a full academic year to conduct a professional job search or identify and apply for a graduate program.
 Over the last four years, you have implemented your Career Development Action Plan and are perfectly positioned to master the job search process.

-Download a four-year Poets Connect Career Development Action Plan
+Download a four-year Handshake Career Development Action Plan

 SMART Goals and Career Action Plans